-After opening the menu, turn the 1 knob to shuttle through the menu.
+After opening the menu, use the menu navigation switch to shuttle through the menu.
+This navigation switch is an intuitive way to add 5 button's worth of interfacing with a single component.
+Inside is 5 switches: left, right, up, down, and 'select' (pressing down).
 Press to select the menu and automatically enter the next menu.
 Press to return to the previous menu.